Anjie-MF/sudokuShowcase/README.md

 ## Overview
-This project was developed as part of my developer portfolio to showcase problem-solving, JavaScript, and user interface design skills.
-The project incorporates functionality such as modal dialog boxes, displayDate, intro welcome messages, and content blur effects—originally created as part of an earlier crossword puzzle project (feel free to ask me about that!).
+This project was developed as part of my developer portfolio to showcase my problem-solving, JavaScript, and user interface design skills.
+It incorporates functionality such as modal dialog boxes, displayDate, intro welcome messages, and content blur effects—originally created as part of an earlier crossword puzzle project (feel free to ask me about that!).

                                     💡💡Lessons Learned 💡💡